Hosted by Krystal.uk

 The Ascension Vicarage

-For general enquiries it is best to contact the Community office in the first instance, but all three Guardians are happy to be contacted whenever necessary or with specific enquiries..
-To book a retreat please contact the Open Gate on 01289-389222.
+For general enquiries it is best to contact the Community office in the first instance, but all three Guardians are happy to be contacted whenever necessary or with specific enquiries.

 Ray Simpson is the founding guardian of the Community and although he is no longer responsible for running Community affairs you can find out more about Ray here.

-The Community's regular income comes from subscriptions, sales of books, CDs and crafts, and accommodation provided by the Open Gate.
+The Community's regular income comes from subscriptions, and the sale of books, CDs and crafts.
 While this might keep us ticking over, we do need donations if we are to engage in any projects or expand our mission.